 - If you pick the 90 or 365 day option, don’t go thinking you need to make your selected data last for that long – it’s rebooted every 30 days

-Currently, Kogan Mobile has a pretty hot offer in that you can get any plan for only $4.90 for your first recharge.
-For example, you can get a plan that ordinarily costs $49.90 and get a massive 14GB for only $4.90.
-However, after your first recharge, this price reverts back to standard pricing.
+- Previously, Kogan Mobile had a pretty hot offer in that you could get any plan for only $4.90 for your first recharge.
+For example, you could get a plan that ordinarily cost $49.90 and get a massive 14GB for only $4.90.
+However, after your first recharge, this price went back to standard pricing.
 Keep an eye out in case this offer returns.
 You may also find deals whereby you can purchase 90 or 365 day plans at knocked down prices.

 Kogan Mobile ‘Small’ plans

-As the name suggests, Kogan’s Small prepaid plans all come with just 1GB of data to use every 30 days, plus the aforementioned unlimited talk and text.
+As the name suggests, Kogan’s Small prepaid plans all come with just 2GB of data to use every 30 days, plus the aforementioned unlimited talk and text.